 Lakewood is a larger medium-sized city located in the state of Colorado.
 With a population of 152,597 people and 41 constituent neighborhoods, Lakewood is the fifth largest community in Colorado.

 Housing costs in Lakewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Lakewood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Lakewood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Lakewood are a mix of both white- and blue-collar jobs.
 Overall, Lakewood is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Lakewood who work in office and administrative support (13.91%), sales jobs (12.37%), and management occupations (9.68%).
+There are especially a lot of people living in Lakewood who work in office and administrative support (13.83%), sales jobs (12.00%), and management occupations (10.03%).

 Also of interest is that Lakewood has more people living here who work in computers and math than 95% of the places in the US.